An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The proposed TT-based interior-point method demonstrates a strong capability to solve large-scale SDP instances of combinatorial optimisation problems, which remain challenging or intractable for traditional sparse or direct methods.
+The proposed TT based interior-point method demonstrates a strong capability to solve large-scale SDP instances of combinatorial optimisation problems, which remain challenging or intractable for traditional sparse or direct methods.
 By leveraging the tensor-train format, the method efficiently handles high-dimensional variables and operators without relying on traditional sparsity assumptions, thus opening new possibilities for large-scale relaxations.

 Despite lacking the extensive preprocessing routines, heuristic warm-starts, and advanced numerical stabilisation techniques employed by established solvers such as SDPA and SCS, the TT IPM demonstrates impressive performance across a broad range of problem instances.
-SDPA benefits from sophisticated presolving phases, including facial reduction and problem scaling techniques to improve numerical stability.
+SDPA benefits from sophisticated presolving phases, including problem scaling techniques to improve numerical stability.
 Similarly, SCS applies equilibration, variable scaling, and adaptive step-size selection within its operator splitting framework to enhance convergence.
 Both solvers leverage mature, highly optimised C++ implementations with efficient memory management and multithreading capabilities.
-In contrast, TT IPM operates without such preprocessing enhancements or extensive tuning, yet it consistently outperforms these baselines on most TT rank one instances and often scales gracefully to problems with larger TT ranks.
+In contrast, TT IPM operates without such preprocessing enhancements or extensive tuning, yet it {remains effective on larger primal-dual SDP instances and on several higher TT rank cases}.
 Notably, the iteration count of the TT IPM is often significantly lower than that of SDPA, which is in line with the assumption that the TT format is not prohibitive to the IPM's superlinear convergence and can, in fact, accelerate convergence.
 This underscores the fundamental advantages of the TT format in handling high-dimensional structured semidefinite programs that are otherwise intractable for classical solvers.